 Complex motor tics can be a combination of many simple motor tics or a series of movements that involve more than one muscle group.
-Complex motor tics are slower and often appear as if the person is doing the movement intentionally.
-These type of tics can interfere greatly with daily life and may be harmful (such as head banging or lip-biting).
-They include:
+Complex motor tics are slower and often appear as if the person is performing a movement intentionally.
+These types of tics can interfere greatly with daily life and may be harmful, such as head banging or lip biting.

 - Facial grimacing